Dynamic Bayesian Networks for Predicting Cryptocurrency Price Directions: Uncovering Causal Relationships: Results and discussion

+Analysing the structures of DBNs in Figure~\ref{fig:DBN} offers essential insights, enabling investors to improve predictions by identifying key factors affecting cryptocurrency prices, and demonstrating their advantage in explainability over other AI deep learning methods.

-Studying the structure of these DBNs in Figure \ref{fig: DBN} provides valuable insights for investors aiming to improve their predictions by identifying the key factors strongly associated with the close price of altcoins.
-The ability to analyse the structure and observe the interactions between nodes in a DBN distinguishes this method as an important tool from an explainability perspective in comparison to other deep learning techniques in AI.
-Notably, it is observed that all nodes within each DBN are interconnected, without any isolated nodes.
-This observation highlights the inherent interdependencies among these entities and their mutual influence on each other, specifically for the selected combination of feature categories.
-Moreover, the structure of DBNs varies across different altcoins, even within the same group of features, underscoring the unique characteristics of each altcoin.
-For instance, when examining Sub-figures \ref{fig:ETH_DBN} and \ref{fig:Tether_DBN}, the causal relationships between the components of OHLCV features for Ethereum and Litecoin exhibit different dynamics.
-This distinction further emphasises the individual nature of each altcoin and the specific factors that influence their price movements.
+The figure displays the best-performing DBNs associated with each cryptocurrency in Table~\ref{tab:preds-DBNs}.\footnote{Note, the DBNs are chosen using the precision metric.} Bitcoin, Binance Coin, and Ripple achieve best performance with DBN~(OHLCV-TI) (Sub-figures~\ref{fig:BTC_DBN},~\ref{fig:BNB_DBN} and \ref{fig:XRP_DBN}), while Ethereum and Tether perform best with DBN~(OHLCV) (Sub-figures~\ref{fig:ETH_DBN} and \ref{fig:Tether_DBN}).
+Litecoin, on the other hand, stands out as the only coin with its best performance in DBN~(OHLCV-EF)(Sub-figure~\ref{fig:LTC_DBN}).
+Notably, all nodes within each DBN are interconnected, without any isolated nodes.
+This highlights the inherent interdependencies among these entities and their mutual influence on each other, specifically for the selected combination of feature categories.
+Moreover, the structure of DBNs varies across different cryptocurrencies, even within the same group of features, underscoring the unique characteristics of each coin.
+For instance, when examining Sub-figures~\ref{fig:ETH_DBN} and \ref{fig:Tether_DBN}, the causal relationships between the components of OHLCV features for Ethereum and Litecoin exhibit different dynamics.
+This distinction further emphasises the individual nature of each cryptocurrency and the specific factors that influence their price movements.